civican/legisinfo/42-1/bills/C-59/bill_text.md

 the day on which the authorization expires; and

-anything else reasonable in the circumstances and reasonably necessary in aid of any other activity, or class or activities, authorized by the authorization.
+anything else reasonable in the circumstances and reasonably necessary in aid of any other activity, or class of activities, authorized by the authorization.

 ### Section 37